 Enable Concurrent Calls

-Concurrent Calls is a Studio Flow setting that allows the same Caller ID to have more than one active call in the same Flow at the same time, such as multiple calls from a call center or hotel.
+Concurrent Calls is a Studio Flow setting that allows the same Caller ID to have more than one active inbound call in the same Flow at the same time, such as multiple calls from a call center or hotel.
 This setting is on by default for all new Flows.

 However, for older Flows (or copies of older Flows) created before October 1, 2018, Concurrent Calls is not enabled by default.
 If an Execution becomes stuck, and Concurrent Calls is not enabled for that Flow, future calls from that same number will be blocked and callers will hear an out-of-service message.
+(This setting does not apply to Incoming Message or REST API-triggered Executions.)

 Follow this guide to enable Concurrent Calls on older Flows.

-Manually Ending an Execution
+Explicitly Ending an Execution

 To find stuck Executions in Twilio Console, filter your Execution logs to view only Active Executions.
 Stop any Executions that are obviously too old, typically those that were created more than 4 hours earlier.